mehanic/CKA_controllers/monitoring-secrets-operator/README.md

 The controller is deployed and running, exposing metrics.
 Step-by-Step Order:
-Generate CRDs (if not already created): sh
+Generate CRDs (if not already created):
-Copy
-Edit

 make manifests
 Apply CRDs to the cluster:
-sh
-Copy
-Edit

 kubectl apply -f config/crd/bases/
 Deploy the Controller:
 If running locally:
-sh
-Copy
-Edit

 make run
 If deploying via Kubernetes:
-sh
-Copy
-Edit

 make docker-build docker-push IMG=<your_image>
 make deploy IMG=<your_image>
-2️⃣ Apply monitor.yaml
+ Apply monitor.yaml
 Now that the controller is running and exposing metrics, apply your ServiceMonitor:

-sh
-Copy
-Edit
 kubectl apply -f monitor.yaml
-3️⃣ Verify That Metrics Are Being Scraped
+3Verify That Metrics Are Being Scraped
-Check if ServiceMonitor is applied correctly: sh
+Check if ServiceMonitor is applied correctly:
-Copy
-Edit

 kubectl get servicemonitor -A
-Check if Prometheus is discovering the controller metrics: sh
+Check if Prometheus is discovering the controller metrics:
-Copy
-Edit

 kubectl get servicemonitors -n <prometheus-namespace>
-Check logs if metrics are not being scraped: sh
+Check logs if metrics are not being scraped:
-Copy
-Edit

 kubectl logs -n <namespace> <prometheus-pod-name>

 Summary:

 ✔ Apply CRDs first

 ✔ Deploy Controller next

-✔ Apply monitor.yaml after controller is running
+✔ Apply monitor.yaml
+after controller is running

 ✔ Verify metrics in Prometheus